Two smartphones side by side, the right one carrying a stethoscope, syringe, and verified shield

 VetDoze vs VetRec, in one paragraph

-VetRec is the enterprise/academic choice — SOC 2 Type II, a Cornell partnership, 30+ specialty templates, and deep PIMS transfer, with techs and front-desk included.
-VetDoze is leaner and accuracy-first, with a free plan, a lower price, and verified dosing VetRec doesn't offer.
+VetRec is the enterprise/academic choice: SOC 2 Type II, a Cornell partnership, 30+ specialty templates, and deep PIMS transfer, with techs and front-desk included.
+VetDoze is leaner and accuracy-first, with a free trial, a lower price, and verified dosing VetRec doesn't offer.
 Choose VetRec for institutional integrations; VetDoze for verified doses and lower cost.

 Pricing from